 - i.
 Figures in parentheses are t-values. - ii.
-The asterisk signs (\\) and (\) indicate that the results are significant at 1 percent and 5 percent level respectively. - iii.
+The asterisk signs () and () indicate that the results are significant at 1 percent and 5 percent level respectively. - iii.
 Dependent variable is market price per share.

 The result shows that the beta coefficients for earning per share are positive with market price per share.
 It indicates earning per share has positive impact on the market price per share.
 This finding is consistent with the findings of Muhammad (2011).
 The result also shows that the beta coefficients for dividend per share are positive with market price per share.
 It indicates dividend per share has a positive impact on market price per share.
-This finding is consistent with the findings of Muhammad (2011).
+This finding is consistent with the findings of Muhammat or per share.
+It indicates dividend per share has a positive impact on market price per share.
+This finding is consistent with the findings of Muhammat (2011).
 Similarly, the beta coefficients for dividend payout ratio are positive with market price per share which indicates dividend payout ratio has positive impact on market price per share.
-This finding is consistent with the findings of Pani (2008).
-Likewise, the beta coefficients for price to earnings ratio are positive with market price per share which indicates that price to earnings ratio has positive impact on market price per share.
+This finding is consistent with the findings of Pani (2008).Likewise, the beta coefficients for price to earnings ratio are positive with market price per share which indicates that price to earnings ratio has positive impact on market price per share.
 This finding is consistent with the findings of Asquit and Mullin (1983).
 However, the beta coefficients for return on assets are negative with market price per share.
 It indicates return on assets has negative impact on market price per share.
 The results also show that the beta coefficients for return on equity are positive with market price per share.
 It indicates return on equity has a positive impact on market price per share.
-This finding is consistent with the findings of Srivastava(1968).
-The result also shows that the beta coefficients for dividend per share, dividend payout ratio and price to earnings ratio is statistically significant at one percent level of significance.
+This finding is consistent with the findings of Srivastava(1968).The result also shows that the beta coefficients for dividend per share, dividend payout ratio and price to earnings ratio is statistically significant at one percent level of significance.
 Table 5 shows the regression results of earning per share, dividend per share, dividend payout ratio, PE ratio, return on assets and return on equity on stock return of Nepalese insurance companies.

 The results are based on panel data of 15 insurance companies with 105 observations for the period of 2011/12 to 2017/18 by using linear regression model.
-The model is stock return = $\beta$ 0 + $\beta$ 1 EPS + $\beta$ 2 DPS + $\beta$ 3 DPR+ $\beta$ 4 PER+ $\beta$ 5 ROE + $\beta$ 6 ROA+ e, where dependent variables are MPS (Market price per share, defined as average price of share in market) and SR (Stock return, defined as the appreciation in the price plus any dividends paid, divided by its original price of stock, in percentage).
-The independent variables are EPS (Earning per share, defined as net income divided by total number of share outstanding, in rupees), DPS (Dividend per share, defined as total dividend paid to total number of share outstanding, in rupees), DPR (Dividend payout ratio, defined as the ratio of dividend per share divided by earning per share, in percentage), PER (Price to earnings ratio, defined as the ratio of market price per share divided by earning price per share, in percentage), ROA(Return on assets, defined as the ratio of net income divided by total assets, in percentage) and ROE(Return on equity, defined as the ratio of net income divided by total equity, in percentage).
+The model is stock return = $\beta 0 + \beta 1 \text{ EPS} + \beta 2 \text{ DPS} + \beta 3 \text{ DPR} + \beta 4$ PER+ $\beta 5 \text{ ROE} + \beta 6 \text{ ROA} + e$, where dependent variables are MPS (Market price per share, defined as average price of share in market) and SR (Stock return, defined as the appreciation in the price plus any dividends paid, divided by its original price of stock, in percentage).
+The independent variables are EPS (Earning per share, defined as net income divided by total number of share outstanding, in rupees), DPS (Dividend per share, defined as the ratio of dividend per share divided by earning per share, in percentage), PER (Price to earnings ratio, defined as the ratio of market price per share divided by earning price per share, in percentage), ROA(Return on assets, defined as the ratio of net income divided by total assets, in percentage) and ROE(Return on equity, defined as the ratio of net income divided by total equity, in percentage).